Border Security, Economic Opportunity, and Immigration Modernization Act of 2013: E-Verify

 The E-Verify system, which the bill would have required all employers to use, was controversial.
 The bill would have required that all employees receive government verification that they were permitted to work in the United States.
 This provision has been criticized by organizations such as the American Civil Liberties Union for changing the nature of the relationship between people and the government by creating a society based on receiving permission.
 In announcing their white paper on the subject, the ACLU wrote "In an attempt to stop the tiny percentage of those starting jobs in the United States each year who are unauthorized workers, E-Verify would force everyone to obtain affirmative permission from government bureaucracies before engaging in the core life functions of working and earning a living."
 Concerns about E-Verify also included the potential for abuses and hacking of the databases used by the program, issues related to errors that wrongly prevent people from being hired, and concerns about bringing the United States closer to having a national ID card.

 Fiscal impact

-A Heritage Foundation study found that the bill would have resulted in a net cost of $6.3 trillion.
+A May 2013 study published by the Heritage Foundation claimed the bill would have resulted in a net cost of $6.3 trillion.
 The study's methodology and findings were sharply criticized across the political spectrum.
 Tim Kane, a scholar formerly with the Heritage Foundation, said that "[the] pileup of outlandish Heritage estimates presents a credibility hurdle."

 A report by the nonpartisan Congressional Budget Office found that, instead, the bill would have saved $175 billion over 10 years.